okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleappsections/index.md

 Before we begin, you need to create an Okta Web OpenID Connect app to represent the Blazor sample app and then install the sample app.

-> **Note:** These steps assume that you are using Visual Studio 2019 and higher to work with the sample app.
+> **Note:** These steps assume that you are using Visual Studio 2019 and higher to configure the sample app.

 1. Sign in to your [Okta Admin Console](https://login.okta.com).
 2. From the side navigation, select **Applications** > **Applications**, and then click **Add Application**.